Prenuptial and Postnuptial Agreement Lawyer in Palm Coast, FL

 • A family business

-• Investments.
+• Investments

-The pre / postnup may stipulate that the spouse who owned certain assets such as a family business or residence will retain ownership in the event of a divorce.
+The pre/postnup may stipulate that the spouse who owned certain assets such as a family business or residence will retain ownership in the event of a divorce.
 It might also say, for example, that the other spouse assumes a percentage of ownership at certain milestones in the marriage such as after five or 10 years of marriage.
 This could address a family business that the other spouse is expected to support through their time and effort during the marriage, for example.

 Such an agreement might specify certain financial responsibilities during the marriage, such as which spouse will deal with investing and tax return preparation and who will manage the household budget.
-If, for example, one spouse plans to pursue an advanced academic degree, a marital agreement might spell out the responsibility for tuition and other costs, a timetable for graduation, and agreement to seek and maintain employment in the field of the degree.
+If, for example, one spouse plans to pursue an advanced academic degree, a marital agreement might spell out the responsibility for tuition and other costs, a timetable for graduation, and the agreement to seek and maintain employment in the field of the degree.

 Prenups and postnups cannot address child support or custody of existing or future children.
 The courts are required to consider the best interests of a child when approving a parenting plan and calculating child support.
 This cannot be determined beforehand.
 However, a prenup may include provisions for a child with special needs or for whom assets are being held in trust.

 Any couple may enter into a prenup or postnup.
-A prenup is especially beneficial if one or both spouses have considerable assets, income or pending inheritance when entering the marriage.
+A prenup is especially beneficial if one or both spouses have considerable assets, income, or pending inheritance when entering the marriage.
 If there are children from a previous marriage, a prenup could ensure that their inheritance is excluded from assets that would be divided in a divorce.

 How a Postnup Differs from a Prenup

-There are many reasons a couple may decide after being married that they should draft a legal agreement about division of assets and other issues in case of a divorce.
+There are many reasons a couple may decide after being married that they should draft a legal agreement about the division of assets and other issues in case of a divorce.
 Sometimes, a couple simply waits until after they are married to sit down and go through the process together.
 Often it is because a couple has worked through a rough patch and decides to create this insurance for themselves while they are in a good space.

 The main difference posed by a postnuptial agreement is that many of either spouse’s assets become marital property the moment they sign the marriage license.
 These might include stock options earned during the marriage or real estate purchased since marriage.
 A postnup must take care to address all marital assets.

 Additionally, a court will sometimes put less stock in a prenup on the belief that a person has less room to come to the most beneficial agreement for themselves when bargaining with their spouse.
-A postnup needs to be as fair, equitable and straightforward as possible.
+A postnup needs to be as fair, equitable, and straightforward as possible.

 Marital Agreements Drafted in FloridaFamily law attorneys in Florida must abide by Family Law code.